chyavan-mc/STA-380/Solutions.md

 # 3. Visual story telling part 1: Green Buildings

-using [greenbuildings.csv](./Data/greenbuildings.csv) <br> *\*use raw preview to view the R-code*
+using [greenbuildings.csv](./Data/greenbuildings.csv) <br> *\*use raw preview (on the Solutions.Rmd) to view the R-code*

     ## 160 outliers were removed from the data